flashsherlock/fMRIdata/7T/odor/readme.md

 # nophy
 Analysis same as above but without physioloy correction (pade).
 This can be a backup for all of the analysis.

+# motion
+Compare different methods that deal with head movement in the 5th run of S01.